 At the federal level, the EPA has adopted emission standards for new Category 1 (0 to 7 liters per cylinder) and Category 2 (between 7 and 30 liters per cylinder, which includes most harbor craft) diesel engines rated over 50 horsepower (hp) (or 37 kilowatts) used for propulsion in most harbor craft.
-The new Tier 3 engine standards were phased-in beginning in 2009 and the more stringent Tier 4 engine standards for commercial marine diesel engines greater than 800 hp were phased in beginning in 2014.
-The regulation also includes requirements for remanufacturing commercial marine diesel engines greater than 800 hp were plased in beginning in 2014.
+The new Tier 3 engine standards began-were phased-in starting-beginning in 2009 and the more stringent Tier 4 engine standards for commercial marine diesel engines greater than 800 hp were phased in beginning in 2014 and only for commercial marine diesel engines greater than 800 hp.
 The regulation also includes requirements for remanufacturing commercial marine diesel engines greater than 800 hp.
 Additionally, the EPA has set sulfur limitations for non-road diesel fuel, including locomotives and marine vessels (though not for the marine residual fuel used by very large engines on OGVs).
 Under this rule, diesel fuel used by locomotives and harbor craft was limited to 500 parts per million (ppm) sulfur content starting June 1, 2007, and further limited to 15 ppm sulfur content (ultra-low-sulfur diesel) starting January 1, 2010, for non-road fuel and June 2012 for marine and locomotive fuels.

 At the state level, CARB adopted a regulation that reduces DPM and NOx emissions from new and in-use commercial harbor craft operating in Regulated California Waters (i.e., 24 nm off the California shoreline).
 CARB adopted this regulation on November 17, 2007, and it became effective on January 1, 2009.
-CARB's definition for commercial harbor craft includes tugboats, towboats, ferries, excursion vessels, workboats, https://ww2.arb.ca.gov/sites/default/files/classic//msprog/aqip/solicitations/fy1617offroaddemoapplications.pdf.
+CARB's https://ww2.arb.ca.gov/sites/default/files/classic//msprog/aqip/solicitations/fy1617offroaddemoapplications.pdf.
 Accessed February 2021.

-4 CARB.
+&lt;sup>4 CARB.
 2017.
 Low Carbon Transportation Investments: Fiscal Year 2016-2017 Off-Road Advanced Technology Demonstration Project Solicitation.
 October 12.
 Available:

-5 SDAPCD.
+&lt;sup>5 SDAPCD.
 2019.
 Clean Air For All 2019 Funded Applications- AB 617 Projects.
 Available: